-Programmatic opportunities also exist in Recreation Services in intramural sports (over 30 sports annually), fitness and wellness (over 20 group fitness classes weekly and personal training opportunities), wellness seminars, health fairs, outdoor equipment rentals (tents, backpacks, stoves, sleeping bags, canoes, and much more), our Southeast Challenge program - which provides leadership training to small or large groups and utilizes our outdoor low ropes course, youth and family programming (including Redhawks Kids Camp, birthday parties and instructional clinics), and a complete aquatic program which includes swim lessons, scuba diving and much more!
-For more information on all of our facilities and programs, visit www.semo.edu/ recservices or call us at (573) 651-2105.
+Programmatic opportunities also exist in Recreation Services in intramural sports (over 30 sports annually), fitness and wellness (over 20 group fitness classes weekly and personal training opportunities), wellness seminars, health fairs, canoe rentals, our Southeast Challenge program - which provides leadership training to small or large groups and utilizes our outdoor low ropes course, youth and family programming (including Redhawks Kids Camp, birthday parties and instructional clinics), and a complete aquatic program which includes swim lessons, scuba diving and much more!
+For more information on all of our facilities and programs, visit www.semo.edu/recservices or call us at (573) 651-2105.